microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![webhook](images/webhook.png)

-   > This lab uses CSharp as script language for the function, but a function can be created in any supported language.
+   > This lab uses CSharp as the development language for the function, but a function can be created in any supported language.

-1. Select HttpTrigger1 in Functions and click </>Get Function Url.
+1. Select **HttpTrigger1** in Functions and click `</>Get Function Url`.

     ![httptrigger](images/httptrigger.png)